 How big are the seedlings at the time of distribution?

-Reforestation trees are available in 8" size as well as Plug 1 size.
-The P1 seedlings are a year older that the 8" seedlings and they are quite a bit larger, about a foot or more taller and they have a larger caliper stem with some branching and a larger more extensive root system.
-A P1 seedling is grown for one year in a green house and an additional year in the field.
+Reforestation trees are available in 8" size, as well as Plug 1 size.
+The P1 seedlings, are a year older than the 8" seedlings and they are quite a bit larger, about a foot or taller and they have a larger caliper stem with some branching and a larger more extensive root system.
+A P1 seedling is grown for one year in a greenhouse and an additional year in the field.

 Plug 1's are only available in the reforestation species.
 Reforestation trees are as Plug 1's, in minimum quantities of 100.